 - When you do find success or, better still, happiness, don’t expect anyone to be pleased for you.
 In fact, many people will actively resent you—even, sometimes, friends and family.
 Some people are small.
 Just accept it as collateral and move on.

-Psychologist Scott Barry Kauffman, who teaches at the University of Pennsylvania, spoke at last year’s graduation and said the following, among other things:
+Psychologist Scott Barry Kauffman, who teaches at the University of Pennsylvania, spoke at last year’s commencement and said the following, among other things:

 …Do not be scared of having your mind changed.
 Do not be scared of being wrong.
 Be aware of the fact that no one person has the truth.
 The truth requires multiple perspectives, and you can learn something from virtually anyone– even if you vehemently disagree with them.
 You will find that this way of having love for others– and even with yourself– will bring you many riches, and a much more fulfilling life…